osamuaoki/dot-vim/README.md

 ##  Last resort

-When you broke your Vim start up code, simply rename `~/.vim` to something else and start Vim.
+When you broke your Vim start up code, simply rename `~/.vim` to something else and start Vim or start it with `vim -u NORC`.

 ## Further customization idea